Bradford Interchange: Ongoing improvements

 Network Rail and Transport for North are currently working on plans for a high-speed rail stop in Bradford either in the city centre or a parkway station.
 This has been campaign as part of the Northern Powerhouse Rail Project.

-In March 2021, as part of the Northern Powerhouse Rail scheme it was announced that should the Government back the route via Bradford, that a new station would be built replacing the existing Bradford Interchange.
-The new Saint James station would be sited on top of the current Saint James's Market.
+In March 2021, as part of the Northern Powerhouse Rail scheme it was announced that should the Government back the route via Bradford, that a new station would be built at St James's Market to replace the existing Bradford Interchange.